mer-hybris/hadk.sailfishos.org/overview.rst

 The ``hybris-boot.img`` (containing both the kernel and our custom initrd) is flashed to the device, while the Sailfish OS rootfs is placed in a subdirectory of the ``/data/`` partition alongside an existing, unmodified Android system.

+The Sailfish OS rootfs is then used as a switchroot target with /data bind-mounted inside it for shared access to any user data.